x

 Clutch Release System

 The clutch release bearing (throw-out bearing) rides on the transmission input shaft bearing retainer.
-When the driver presses the clutch pedal, a hydraulic actuator or mechanical fork pushes the release bearing against the rotating diaphragm spring fingers of the pressure plate.
-This action disconnects the engine from the transmission.
-The bearing experiences axial thrust loads up to several kilonewtons each time it is engaged.
-Failure symptoms include chirping or rattling when the pedal is depressed, and in advanced cases, a complete inability to disengage the clutch.
+When the driver presses the clutch pedal, a hydraulic actuator or mechanical fork pushes the release bearing against the rotating diaphragm spring fingers of the pressure plate, disconnecting the engine from the transmission.

 Driveshaft and Universal Joint Bearings